preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 *****************
 If Approval for creation is activated for the template, an administrator uses this list to work with approval or rejection.

-The list can look like this (image to be added):
+The list can look like this:

 .. image:: community-pending-approval.png